cose-wg/HPKE/draft-ietf-cose-hpke.md

 #  IANA Considerations {#IANA}

-This document requests IANA to add new values to the COSE Algorithms registry and to the COSE Header Algorithm Parameters registry, defined in {{RFC8152}} (in the Standards Action With Expert Review category).
+This document requests IANA to add new values to the 'COSE Algorithms' and to the 'COSE Header Algorithm Parameters' registries in the 'Standards Action With Expert Review category.

 ## COSE Algorithms Registry

 -  Name: HPKE-v1-BASE
 -  Value: TBD1 (Assumed: -1)
--  Description: HPKE-v1 in base mode for use with COSE
+-  Description: HPKE in version 1 in base mode for use with COSE
 -  Capabilities: [kty]
 -  Change Controller: IESG
 -  Reference:  [[TBD: This RFC]]